Slavko Perović: Liberal Alliance

 In 1990, he was one of the founders of Liberal Alliance of Montenegro (LSCG), a party formed in Cetinje with goals of promoting liberalism the idea of Montenegrin independence, and opposing Montenegrin involvement in Yugoslav Wars, imposed by the ruling Democratic Party of Socialists of Montenegro.
 In the early 1990, Perović and his LSCG was active as the Union of Reform Forces of Yugoslavia' Montenegrin branch.
 Originally he was the Executive Committee president, but in 1991, he was elected for the party's President.
 Perović was also a LSCG representative in Parliament of Montenegro since 1990.

 In 1996, Perović initiated the creation of the Narodna Sloga ("Popular Unity") coalition with the People's Party (NS), in order to reconcile Montenegrins and Serbs in Montenegro, and return public's attention to everyday problems Montenegro was facing.
 Because of his opposition political activity, in 1988 he was fired from his position in the Cetinje Literary Hall by the Montenegrin Government.
 The official reason for the action was a communist author's book that Perović did not allow to be printed in Cetinje.
 During the Yugoslav Wars, Perović and his party were the strongest political subject in Montenegro opposing the armed conflict, organizing multiple anti-war rallies.

+After the parliamentary elections in October 2002, Perović retired from his position in the LSCG, but remained active in politics.